awsdocs/aws-control-tower-guide/doc_source/infrastructure-security.md

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) \(AWS STS\) to generate temporary security credentials to sign requests\.

 You can set up security groups to provide additional network infrastructure security for your AWS Control Tower landing zone workloads\.
-For more information, see [Walkthrough: Setting Up Security Groups in AWS Control Tower With AWS Firewall Manager](firewall-setup-walkthrough.md)\.
+For more information, see [Walkthrough: Set Up Security Groups in AWS Control Tower With AWS Firewall Manager](firewall-setup-walkthrough.md)\.